The french seam is an enclosed or ‘self-finished’ seam – no exposed seam allowance edges.

 Here are a couple of videos :

-This includes a french seam, but less detailed than the previous video.
+This includes a french seam, but less detailed than the video above.

 – – –

 Both french seam and mock french seam are good techniques to know.
-Many people think these methods are too much trouble in this serger/overlocker age, but they do make a much more elegant seam finish.
+Many people think these methods are too much trouble in this serger/overlocker age, but they :

 – – –